-1. Eye Protection
+Eye Protection

-Since eyes are especially vulnerable in a chemistry laboratory, approved splash protective safety goggles MUST BE WORN AT ALL TIMES.
+Eyes are especially vulnerable in a chemistry laboratory.
+Approved splash protective safety goggles MUST BE WORN AT ALL TIMES.
 Failure to do so can result in IMMEDIATE EXPULSION from the lab and an unexcused absence for that experiment.

-Safety Goggles are NOT available to be lent out by either the Laboratory Stockroom or the Undergraduate Office.
+Safety Goggles are CAN NOT be borrowed from the Laboratory Stockroom or the Academic Office.